bparanj/crystal/programming/iac/docs/experiments/verify-package-install.md

 ## Verifying package installation with Goss

-Verifying package installation with Goss can be tailored to your specific needs, including checking for the presence of a package or verifying that a specific version of a package is installed.
+Verifying package installation with Goss can be tailored to your specific needs,  checking for the presence of a package or verifying that a specific version of a package is installed.
 Whether you should verify a specific version of a package depends on the requirements of your environment or application.

 ### Scenarios Where Version Verification Might Be Necessary: